 Going into 2020, the release of Pokémon Sword and Shield promised a landmark year for the title’s competitive landscape - opening the doors to a new generation of players, monsters and exciting new mechanics on a home console platform.

 Unfortunately, 2020 had other plans.
-The coronavirus pandemic placed a global halt on live esport events around the world, including the postponement of the Pokémon World Championships in London till 2021.
+The coronavirus pandemic placed a global halt on live esport events around the world, including the Pokémon World Championships in London till 2021.

 While official circuits in esports like League of Legends and Call of Duty have endured in online formats, it’s fallen to the Pokémon community to fill the void themselves - with pro players Dan “aDrive” Clap and Wolfe “Wolfey” Glick joining forces to create The Champions Cup.

 Community-led online tournaments have become a crutch for the underfunded fighting game scene too, but The Champions Cup has ambitions to go above and beyond the official circuit - albeit, accidentally.
 After initially setting a 350-player cap for the tournament, the demand to sign-up broke the registration website, leading to over 650 players registering for the event within 30 minutes.

 After a quick crisis meeting with experienced TO’s helping to devise the event, the cap was raised to 1504 players.
 Three days later, the event was filled to capacity - putting it on course to become the biggest VGC Pokémon tournament ever.

 While The Champions Cup was formed in reaction to the virus outbreak earlier this year, it’s also a response to frustrations with the mainline Pokémon Play circuit.
 Wolfey, who won the Pokémon World Championships in 2016 and has been competing since 2011, believes their limited coverage hasn’t done enough to capitalise on Sword and Shield’s success.

 Wolfe has been a professional Pokémon player since 2011 (Picture: Wolfey)